MandConsultingGroup/porch-pirate/README.md

 ## Other Examples

-Other library usage examples can be located in the `src/examples` directory, which contains the following examples:
+Other library usage examples can be located in the `examples` directory, which contains the following examples:

 - `dump_workspace.py`
 - `format_search_results.py`